inox-vision/PythonProjects/02 Mirror_Synchroniser/README.md

 Tool for creating copy of files from source to destination folder.

+At this moment works only with Linux filesystems.

 #### Features:

 - Files versioning for changed files (versions kept for specified amount of time);